tonishka/tp/docs/DeveloperGuide.md

 #### Implementation

-The find command is used to search for people based on certain criteria.
+The `find` command is used to search people's contact information for a particular keyword.
+It takes an optional argument which is the field that the user wishes to search.
+The `find` command is mainly facilitated by the `Find Command`, `FindCommandParser`, and
-<br> {More details to be added later}
+`FieldContainsKeywordsPredicate` classes.

 Below is a sequence diagram summarising the mechanism of find command: